huggingface/diffusers/docs/source/en/using-diffusers/unconditional_image_generation.md

 [[open-in-colab]]

-Unconditional image generation generates images that look like the training data the model was trained on.
-The denoising process is not guided by any additional context like text or image, so the image just looks like a random sample from the training data.
+Unconditional image generation generates images that look like a random sample from the training data the model was trained on because the denoising process is not guided by any additional context like text or image.

-To get started, load the [anton-l/ddpm-butterflies-128](https://huggingface.co/anton-l/ddpm-butterflies-128) checkpoint with the [`DiffusionPipeline`] to generate images of butterflies.
+To get started, use the [`DiffusionPipeline`] to load the [anton-l/ddpm-butterflies-128](https://huggingface.co/anton-l/ddpm-butterflies-128) checkpoint to generate images of butterflies.
 The [`DiffusionPipeline`] downloads and caches all the model components required to generate an image.

 ```py
 from diffusers import DiffusionPipeline